vulkano-rs/vulkano-www/content/guide-what-graphics-pipeline.md

 kind of operations: graphical operations.

 Before they were used for general-purpose calculations, GPU were used for graphics (hence their name).
-To benefit from this, GPUs provide to developers a specialized well-optimized serie of steps called ***the graphics pipeline***.
+To benefit from this, GPUs provide to developers a specialized well-optimized series of steps called ***the graphics pipeline***.
 Using the graphics pipeline is more restrictive than using compute operations, but it is also much faster.